sameerbasha1234/frt-project/README.md

 # Foodie Blog Website
 This is my final frt-project
 I have created a Foodie Blog website.
 It is deployed using Microsoft Azure Static WebApp resource.
-In this I made three pages Home , About and Contact pages.
+In this I made three pages Home , About , Contact and personal assistance pages.
-It helps people to find healthy , tasty food along with description according to their lifestyle at reasonable prices.
+It helps people to find healthy , tasty food along with description according to their lifestyle at reasonable prices and a personal health assistance.
 #azure link https://mango-cliff-00041bb10.1.azurestaticapps.net/
-This website is deployed in Microsoft Azure static WebApp resource.
+This website is deployed in Microsoft Azure static WebApp resource and azure health bot.
 This project is protfolio blog about different foods Project Demo Video Domain link https://drive.google.com/file/d/1TC_P8rbR-xRfev2qOCwL860ARiJiwWCT/view?usp=share_link